v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

     }
 };
 ```
 This is our first design pattern - **External Polymorphism**.
-Here, we are separating the interface from the implementation.
-The `ShapeConcept` defines the interface and the `ShapeModel` implements the interface for a specific shape type.
-This allows us to add new shapes without modifying the existing code.
-It is the design technique where polymorphic behavior is achieved outside the concrete object, rather than through inheritance and virtual functions.
-The higher classes can treat different types uniformly through a common interface, while the actual behavior is defined externally.
+The intent of this design pattern is to make the behvaiour vary independently of the object’s type, without requiring object to participate in the polymorphism.
+The objects(`Circle`, `Square`, etc.) are just dumb data holders while `ShapeModel` provides the polymorphic behavior by implementing the operations using free functions.
+This reduces us the cost of double indirections and also frees the two axes of extension from each other.
+Now, we can add new shapes without affecting the operations and vice-versa.
+Let’s see how we can use these classes:

 ```cpp
 int main() {